Tietoevry-Create/gh-actions-workshop/README.md

 ## 0 Getting started

 1. Click the "Use this template" button at the top of this repository to create a new repository from this template.
    If you need to decide, set your own user as the owner of the new repository.
+   ⚠️ It's best if your new repository is **`public`**, as one of the tasks requires it.
-2. Call the repository `gh-actions-workshop`.
+2. Name the repository `gh-actions-workshop`.

 If you're doing things locally: